UdotCASH/uTransmute/README.md

-# ETHxEOS SwapTunnel
+# uTransmute SwapTunnel
 Swap your ERC20 tokens to EOS tokens.

 ## Summary

-ETHxEOS is a protocol to enable cross-chain ⛓ token swapping between ETH and EOS.
+uTransmute is a protocol to enable cross-chain ⛓ token swapping between ETH and EOS.

-* ETH (ERC20)  --> ETHxEOS --> EOS (tokens)
+* ETH (ERC20)  --> uTransmute --> EOS (tokens)

 The goal of this protocol is to provide a standard for app developers to move their tokens and apps between chains, enabling greater decentralization, redundancy and usage.

-Join the main [U.CASH Telegram group](https://t.me/ucash) to discuss ETHxEOS and its impact on the greater ecosystem.
+Join the main [U.CASH Telegram group](https://t.me/ucash) to discuss uTransmute and its impact on the greater ecosystem.

 ## Built With
 * [EOS.IO](https://github.com/EOSIO/eos) - EOS Blockchain